web-dom/stdwasm/README.md

 # stdwasm

-A barebones common library for web assembly apps written in C
+A smaller standard library for web assembly apps written in C

 * [x] NULL, TRUE, FALSE, SUCCESS, FAILURE
 * [x] export attribute for easily exposing a function on web assembly